Home

 Celtic Crosses are the most sacred symbols of Ireland

-Carved stone High Crosses dot the Irish landscape.
+Carved stone High Crosses are scattered throughout the Irish landscape.
 The oldest High Cross in Ireland is at the ancient church at Clonmacnois in County Offaly.

 Celtic crosses are the definitive emblems of the unique evolution of the faith of the Irish people.